orta/relay/website/spec/Connections.md

 GraphQL Cursor Connections Specification
 --------------------------------------

-This specification aims to provide options for GraphQL clients to consistently handle pagination with support for related metadata via a GraphQL server.
+This specification aims to provide an option for GraphQL clients to consistently handle pagination with support for related metadata via a GraphQL server.
 This spec proposes calling them connections and treats pageable list in a standardized way.